Know Before You Go

 Airport/Ship Transfers: Transfers from the port city airport to the ship on the day of embarkation, and from the ship to the port city airport, on the day of disembarkation are available for purchase.
 To purchase transfers, please have your travel advisor call Holland America Line at 1-877-724-5425.

-Airport/Hotel Transfers: Transfers between airport to hotel and hotel to ship are provided to all guests who have purchased a Holland America Line hotel package regardless of whether you have purchased the Fly Cruise Plan or have made independent flight plans.
+Airport/Hotel Transfers: Transfers from the airport to your hotel and hotel to ship are provided to all guests who have purchased a Holland America Line hotel package.
 Hotel to ship transfer details will be available in your Hotel Welcome Letter provided upon check-in at your hotel.

-Accessible Transfer Requirements: If you require a lift for boarding the transfer vehicle, please contact us or have your travel advisor advise our Access & Compliance Department (please see contact information in the GUESTS WITH DISABILITIES section) as soon as possible, so we can arrange a special transfer.
+Accessible Transfer Requirements: If you require a lift for boarding the transfer vehicle, please contact us or have your travel advisor advise our Guest Accessibility Department (please see contact information in the GUESTS WITH DISABILITIES section) as soon as possible, so we can arrange a special transfer.
 Reconfirm any special transfer requirements for disembarkation with the on board.
 In cities of embarkation and/or disembarkation outside the United States, wheelchair-lift vehicles may not be available.
-Please call Access & Compliance for detailed information.
+Please call the Guest Accessibility Department for detailed information.

 Please Note: This online procedure must be completed prior to your sail date.